 Reporting Suspicious Activities

-When the MSB knows, suspects or has reason to suspect that the transaction or pattern of transactions is suspicious and involves $2,000 or more, a FinCEN Form 109, Suspicious Activity Report (SAR) (PDF) must be filed by the covered MSB.
+When the MSB knows, suspects or has reason to suspect that the transaction or pattern of transactions is suspicious and involves $2,000 or more, a SAR FinCEN Form 111 must be filed electronically by the covered MSB.
 For information on the electronic SAR, a recorded version of a FinCEN webinar (September 18, 2012), and associated presentation materials are available for review.

 Identity Theft and Fraudulently Obtained Tax Refund Checks

-Some individuals are filing fraudulent tax returns to claim tax refunds using names and Social Security numbers they have stolen from other taxpayers.
-These identity thieves are using check cashers to cash the tax refund checks possibly because they believe banks are more likely to closely scrutinize the transaction.
+Some individuals have filed fraudulent tax returns to claim tax refunds using names and Social Security numbers they have stolen from other taxpayers.
+These identity thieves may use check cashers to cash the tax refund checks possibly because they believe banks are more likely to closely scrutinize the transaction.
 The checks will be made payable in the name of the taxpayer who has had his identity stolen, not the real name of the person who is trying to cash the check.
 For check cashers, a list of tax refund check fraud indicators and additional details on the actions check cashers should take are available.

-The BSA E-Filing System supports electronic filing of Bank Secrecy Act forms (either individually or in batches) through a FinCEN secure network.
+The BSA E-Filing System website supports electronic filing of Bank Secrecy Act forms (either individually or in batches) through a FinCEN secure network.
 BSA E-Filing provides a faster, more convenient, more secure, and more cost-effective method for submitting BSA forms.
 Effective April 1, 2013, financial institutions, which by definition includes money services businesses, must now use the new FinCEN reports available only electronically through FinCEN's BSA E-Filing System.
 Financial institutions that continue to file mandated reports in paper format will not have met their Bank Secrecy Act (BSA) reporting requirements and may be subject to civil money penalties.
 FinCEN may reject any mandated reports filed in paper format and return them to the filing institution.

-For those trade or businesses not required to maintain an AML Compliance Program under the BSA, the receipt of cash payments exceeding $10,000 from one buyer as a result of a single transaction or two or more related transactions must report the transaction(s) by filing Form 8300, Report of Cash Payments Over >$10,000 Received in a Trade or Business (PDF).
+Report of Cash Payments Over $10,000 Received in a Trade or Business (Form 8300): For those trade or businesses not required to maintain an AML Program under the BSA, the receipt of cash payments exceeding $10,000 from one buyer as a result of a single transaction or two or more related transactions must report the transaction(s) by filing Form 8300 (PDF).
+Forms 8300 may be filed electronically or may continue to be filed by paper with the IRS.

 Bank Secrecy Act (BSA) Resources